 So, what to do to get more strength in your lateral hip muscles and reap all the benefits that has to offer?

 Here are 3 simple things to start practicing.

 1. The pelvic list - watch this excerpt from my Healthy Feet Online course where I demonstrate the pelvic list.

 2. Pelvic list on a block - stand with your right foot on on a yoga block (or a book), keeping both legs straight, push down through your right heel to lower the right side of your pelvis which will elevate the left side of your pelvis, bringing your left foot on the same level as your right foot.
 As much as possible, avoid hiking your left hip up to lift your left leg.
 Feel your gluteus medius muscle on the upper outside of your hip, towards the back) contract as you do this.
 Hold for 30-60 seconds.
 Bonus if you can lower your standing leg kneecap while doing this.
 If you're struggling with stability, hold onto the wall or a chair for support until you build more strength in this muscle.

-3. Stand and walk with your ankles the same width as your ASIS (aka anterior superior iliac spine) - if you've been "walking the tight rope" aka with one foot in front of the other, this will feel (and look) really strange and awkward at first.
+3. Stand and walk with your ankles the same width as your ASIS (aka anterior superior iliac spine).
+You're ASIS are the top, front bony landmarks on the front of your pelvis (image on right).
+Ideally, your ankles match this width (image bottom right).
+If you've been "walking the tight rope" aka with one foot in front of the other, this will feel (and look) really strange and awkward at first.
 The more you do it, the stronger those lateral hip muscles will get and the easier it will become.